Araraura/WatchLyst/README.md

 `!w role <Role ID>` Specify a role that will get access to WatchLyst commands (Excluding admin commands)

 `!w toggleping` Toggle whether or not the assigned role will be pinged once a listed member joins the server (Off by default)

+# Planned Features

+`!w check <User ID>` View a specific user in the server's WatchLyst

+`!w clear` An admin command which completely deletes an entire server's WatchLyst's listings

+a Daily check for banned users across the entire database.
+If a user is banned in a specific server, delete them from that server's WatchLyst

+**DangerLyst** - a Global database containing users that would be harmful to any sort of server, which mostly consists of ToS breaking users.
+People could suggest adding dangerous users to it (Assuming there is evidence of harmful behaviour) and servers could choose to opt-in or out of this feature.